Sign up for Funding Circle newsletter!

 Business debt consolidation may be something worth considering if you’re carrying multiple business loans.
 Consolidating business debt is a way to streamline your debt repayment into a single monthly payment, ideally at a lower interest rate.
-It can make repaying business debt more manageable, and potentially, more affordable — especially if you’re looking to consolidate high interest forms of financing like credit cards, lines of credit or merchant cash advances.
+It can make repaying business debt more manageable, and potentially, more affordable — especially if you’re looking to consolidate high-interest forms of financing like credit cards, lines of credit, or merchant cash advances.

-Refinancing small business debt also involves getting a new loan but there are two things that set it apart from a business consolidation loan:
+On the other hand, refinancing small business debt also involves getting a new loan but there are two things that set it apart from a business consolidation loan:

 The purpose of small business debt consolidation is to combine multiple loan payments into one to make repayment more manageable.
 Getting a reduced rate or payment is an added benefit.